-What’s this misunderstood metric: bounce rate?
-Google Analytics provides the option to view it, but what counts as a bounce and why should you care?
+What’s this misunderstood metric called bounce rate?
+Google Analytics provides an option to view it, but what counts as a bounce and why should you care?

 It’s often used as a signal of engagement for marketers, something to be lowered at all costs.
-A high bounce rate for many people means very simply that users don’t like your page; it means there’s some sort of mismatch between your experience and their expectations, and that could indeed be true.
+For many, a high bounce rate means very simply that users don’t like your page.
+It could also mean that there’s a mismatch between your visitors’ expectations and the experience you’re providing.

-But it also could be a meaningless metric, or maybe even a good thing, depending on the context and how you’re measuring bounce rate.
+But bounce rate can also be a meaningless metric or even a good thing depending on the context and your criteria.

 We’ll also cover how to lower bounce rate, both from a technical perspective and a user experience perspective.